 Your eligibility information is shown in your Amazon Seller Central account.
 To view it, follow these steps:

-- Look for a field labelled "Buy Box Eligible" within the Column Display section
+- Look for a field labeled "Buy Box Eligible" within the Column Display section.

 2. How does Amazon determine the order of the Merchant Offers List?

 Even if you never win the Boy Box listing, you can still make money selling on Amazon by selling through the Merchant Offers List.
 Many of the things Amazon values fall in line with ecommerce best practices, so it’s in your best interest to be doing these things anyway.

 A number of factors affect where a merchant appears in the Offers List, including:

 - Competitive pricing.
 This includes not only the product cost, but shipping costs as well.
 Many shoppers expect to see low prices while browsing Amazon, so be prepared to price competitively to beat the competition.